 Special Pops (SPT) Founding member; elected to the Board of Directors in 2005.
-Chairman of the USTA – Southern section Special Populations sub-committee; Current member of the Special Olympics North America Tennis Development Committee.
+Current Chairman of the USTA – Southern section Adaptive/Special Populations committee; Current member of the Special Olympics North America Tennis Development Committee.
 Tournament Director – Special Populations Unified Doubles tournament held in Belton, SC.
 Tennis Coach of Team USA – Southeast Region at the 2003 Special Olympics Summer World Games in Dublin, Ireland.
 Head Coach of Team USA – 2011 Special Olympics World Games in Athens, Greece.
 Tennis Coach for Team USA – 2019 Special Olympics World Games in Abu Dhabi, Dubai; Affiliate Member of Professional Tennis Registry (PTR).
 Management Team member for tennis venue at Special Olympics USA Games in Seattle, WA.
 Management Team member for tennis venue at Special Olympics World Games in Los Angeles, CA in 2015.
-Management Team member for tennis competition at Special Olympics North America Championships held annually in Hilton Head Island, SC.Recipient of the USTA Southern Section Adaptive Tennis Community Service Award; 2017 recipient of the Harris-Guide Foundation Honor of Distinction; Tommy Nobis Foundation Philanthropy Award; Atlanta Alliance on Developmental Disabilities Vital Service Award; Cherokee County Volunteer of the Year; and Cobb County Volunteer of the Year.
+Management Team member for tennis competition at Special Olympics North America Championships held annually in Hilton Head Island, SC.Recipient of the USTA Southern Section Adaptive Tennis Community Service Award; 2017 recipient of the Harris-Gude Foundation Honor of Distinction; Tommy Nobis Foundation Philanthropy Award.